-Notes to Condensed Consolidated Interim Financial Statements (continued) (In thousands of Canadian dollars, except for share amounts)
+Notes to Condensed Consolidated Interim Financial Statements (continued)

 7. Goodwill (continued):

 currency.
 Projected cash flows assume an estimated exchange rate between Canadian dollars to U.S. dollars based on expected exchange rates during the forecast period.

 Discount rates

 Discount rates were calculated based on the estimated cost of equity capital and debt capital considering data and factors relevant to the economy, the industry and the CGUs.
 These costs were then weighted in terms of a typical industry capital structure to arrive at an estimated weighted average cost of capital.
 The after-tax discount rates applied to the cash flow projections for the CGUs described above were as follows: